Hines94/BabylonBurst/README.md

 Goals:
 The overall goal is to take all of the "heavy lifting" away so that the developers can focus solely on making clean game related code.
 - Maximum convenience for making game code (macros like REGISTER_MIDDLE_SYSTEM_UPDATE to register new systems)
-- Maximum performance and parallelistaion
-- Automatic performance tracking
+- TODO: Automatic performance tracking
-- Automatic networking
+- TODO: Automatic networking
 - Backwards compatability for Engine upgrades
 - Integrated Editor to maximise productivity & debugging
 - TODO: Automatic login & utils for multiplayer games
 - Full BabylonJS integration and max client performance

+NOTE: The engine  has recently gone through some large changes with all C++/WASM removed and replaced with typescript due to client performance issues.
+Networking and server is has been removed, but will be re-added at a later date (to similar functionality as previous).

 Setup:
-- Install WSL
-- create an AWS S3 bucket to contain the data for your game
-- create an AWS global key in IAM (not safe for production)
-- Clone this directory (git clone https://github.com/Hines94/BabylonBoost.git) into WSL
 - run EngineSetup.sh
 - create .env at the same level as this README
-    Example:
-        DEBUG_MODE=Light
-        USE_MEMORY_FRONTEND=TRUE
-        AWS_ID=YourAwsId
-        AWS_KEY=YourAwsKey
-        AWS_BUCKET_NAME=YourBucketName
-        AWS_BUCKET_REGION=ap-southeast-2
-        #Cut out the physics engine (bullet)?
-        NO_PHYSICS=false
+    - see .env.sample
 VsCode:
 - Install vscode extension
-- Install c/c++ for WSL & extension pack
-- Install CMake for WSL

 Working With Examples:
-Simply copy the CppSource and TsSource folders into your Source folder and re-compile
+Simply copy the ServerSource and ClientSource folders into your Source folder and re-run

 Start Editor:
 run StartEditor.sh

 Start Development:
-On vscode + wsl extension:
+On vscode:
 run debug mode to debug server (F5)
 No vscode:
 run bash StartDev.sh

 Check Backend Performance:
-Open Prometheus to see graphed data (localhost:3000) Import the Grafana Dashboard (in Engine/Tools)
+TODO: Open Prometheus to see graphed data (localhost:3000) Import the Grafana Dashboard (in Engine/Tools)

 Build Production: